Moving to Australia from New Zealand?

 Adelaide

 Adelaide is the capital city of South Australia.
-With a Mediterranean climate and relaxed lifestyle.
-It’s ranked as the fifth-most livable city in the world for the second year running.
-The city offers an amazing quality of life, affordable housing and good economic opportunities.
+With a Mediterranean climate and relaxed lifestyle, it’s ranked as the fifth-most livable city in the world for the second year running.
+The city offers an amazing quality of life, affordable housing, and good economic opportunities.

 Population: 1.3 million people